addisonlarson/SoP/takeaways.md

 When we combine these three types of information, we equip ourselves with the means to visualize broad trends, to delve into neighborhood-level changes, and to quantify changes in segregation and inequality over time.

+Top-line findings so far:

+1. Population is growing throughout the Delaware Valley region.
+2. Economic inequality is growing in the region.
+3. The region is becoming more racially and ethnically diverse and less segregated.
+4. The percentage of low-income residents is on the rise.
+5. Low-income residents live increasingly farther from Center City Philadelphia.
+6. Home values are increasing in transit-accessible suburbs and in some Philadelphia neighborhoods.
+7. Homeownership is falling rapidly in Philadelphia.

 ## Population is growing throughout the Delaware Valley region.

 Montgomery and Chester counties in Philadelphia have seen faster rates of growth than the rest of the region.
 Though Philadelphia's population decreased from 1990 to 2000, it is on the rise again.